National Historical Publications & Records Commission

 Project Publicity: Describe how you will publicize the project and how you will share any new tools and methods with other institutions to encourage replication and adoption.

 Performance Objectives: List four to six measurable objectives.
 Focus on quantifiable results that reflect what you intend to complete by the end of the grant period.
-For example, how many institutions will form the Collaborative and what will their roles be; what measurable improvements are planned for public participation, discovery, or use of historical records; how many people will be reached with outreach programming; how many of the tools developed through the project will be available for use by the broader archival and historical publishing communities.
+For example, how many and what volume of collections will be processed, described, and/or virtually unified; how many items will be digitized, what processes and procedures will be completed to support discovery, access, and use of historical records; how many people will be reached with outreach programming; how many of the products or tools developed through the project will be available for use by the broader archival and historical publishing communities.

 Supplementary Materials